You are cordially invited to write an article for the 2019 Perl Advent Calendar.

-The CFP is open on midnight on Sunday September 30th EST.
+The CFP is open until midnight on Monday September 30th EST.

 What’s all this about then?